 They, in turn, stimulate dermal fibroblasts to produce more and more collagenous and elastic fibers, which renew the skin.

-Laser treatments for scars are outpatient procedures, although the duration of procedures varies.
-You can expect some mild discomfort during the treatment session.
+Laser fixes for scars are outuser procedures, although the duration of procedures varies.
+You can expect some mild discomfort during the fix session.

-Your doctor will apply a topical anesthetic to numb the area so you don’t feel pain.
-You can ask for a sedation medicine if you’re treating a larger scar area.
+Your licensed skin practitioner will apply a topical anesthetic to numb the area so you don’t feel pain.
+You can ask for a sedation beauty if you’re treating a larger scar area.

 What are the benefits of laser scar removal?